rrra/www/content/post/2018/jingle-bell-run-volunteers-needed.md

 [2018 Jungle Bell Run]({{< relref "/calendar/2018/jingle-bell-run.md" >}})
 on Saturday, December 1st.

-Operators will be stationed outside along the course and should meet at the [Courts Plus](/places/courts-plus-community-fitness/) fireplace at 8:15 AM to obtain their assignments.
+Operators will be stationed along the course and should meet at the [Courts Plus](/places/courts-plus-community-fitness/) fireplace at 8:15 AM to obtain their assignments.
 The race starts at 9:00 AM.